Trip Participant Guide

-- The style of climbing you would like to experience – e.g. learn to lead climb, multi-pitch, trad
+The style of climbing you would like to experience – e.g. single, multi-pitch, trad

 The Club’s Trip Convenor will then collate the information collected from all members who registered and plan trips accordingly.
 Novice climbers will be invited to attend crags around Sydney that have easy access and have appropriately easy climbing grades.
 Intermediate and advanced climbers will be invited to attend crags that require more experience in their access and climbing grades.

 Please note that in order to reduce the risk of overwhelming crags and parking, the club will limit participant numbers to 10-20.
 With currently over 80 members registering, there will likely be one trip per member in any 4-6 week period.